Record over 10.5 lakh COVID-19 tests in a day takes India's total tests past 4.14 cr | Headlines

 Record over 10.5 lakh COVID-19 tests in a day takes India's total tests past 4.14 cr

-With a record over 10.5 lakh tests conducted in a day for detection of COVID-19, the number of such tests performed in the country has crossed 4.14 crore, the Union health ministry said on Sunday.
-The exponential jump in the testing capacity and the number of tests has resulted in an upsurge in Tests Per Million to 30,044 as on date, it highlighted.
+With a record of more than 10.5 lakh tests conducted in a day for detection of COVID-19, the number of such tests performed in the country has crossed 4.14 crore, the Union health ministry said on Sunday.
+The exponential jump in testing capacity and the number of tests has resulted in an upsurge in Tests Per Million to 30,044 as on date, it highlighted.

 With a record 10,55,027 tests conducted on Saturday, the country has further strengthened the national diagnostic capacity of testing more than 10 lakh samples for COVID-19 daily.
 The total number of tests conducted in the country for detection of coronavirus currently stands at 4,14,61,636, the ministry said.